ralupopa/Tests-NUnit-AltTesterDriver-For-Android/README.md

 # Run tests manually (with [dotnet CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-test))

-1. Setup ADB port forwarding (this can also be done in code in Setup and Teardown)
+1. [Optional to do manually] Setup ADB port forwarding (this can also be done in code in Setup and Teardown)

 ```
 adb forward --remove-all